retrogrand/LogosOS/README.md

    - We now have Δ³: *difference contoured into a stance*.

 5. **Expression (🜃 / ⚭)**
-   - Crux chooses tone, detail, provenance exposure for this locality.
+   - Crux’s attunement engine chooses tone, detail, provenance exposure for this locality.
    - The answer is emitted with a prism trace.
    - Feedback channels are left open.